devtut/generate/docs/dotnet/write-to-and-read-from-stderr-stream.md

 ---
-metaTitle: "Write to and read from StdErr stream"
+metaTitle: ".NET Framework - Write to and read from StdErr stream"
 description: "Write to standard error output using Console, Read from standard error of child process"
 ---